It’s OK – you’re not the only one who finds oral sex a little awkward.

 ‘Be more present’ is probably something you’ve heard a thousand times – but how do you do it during oral sex?

 By tuning into sensation.
 Feel his tongue on your delicate skin, the movement of each stroke and where his hands are holding your body.
 Feel his hot breath on your lips and the sweet vibrations of his pleasure-filled moans as he devours you.
 Watch him as he buries his face between your thighs.
-Hear your own moans mingled with his, and the sucking sounds of his lips on your lips.
+Hear your own moans mingled with his and the sucking sounds of his lips on your lips.
 Smell the sweat and your ambrosia.
 Taste your own sweetness when he stops to passionately kiss you before diving down for more.
 Feel your wetness, your heat and the throbbing of your own pleasure.
 It’s a feast of sensation, and yours for the taking the more embodied and present you are.

 By setting your intention to focus on sensation and letting yourself follow wherever that takes you, you can create a truly ecstatic experience.
-Surrender to the moment, and let your senses guide you to deeper presence and deeper pleasure.
+Surrender to the moment, and let your senses guide you to the deeper presence and deeper pleasure.

 The breath is the true key to mindfulness.
 It’s also the single most powerful thing you can do to expand your pleasure and take your oral sex experience even deeper.

-Your breath not only helps to bring you into your body and into present awareness, it also moves sexual energy throughout your entire body.
+Your breath not only helps to bring you into your body and into present awareness, but it also moves sexual energy throughout your entire body.
 So the more you consciously relax and breathe, the more present you are to your pleasure and the more whole-bodied your experience.
-Whilst it might feel a little unusual at first, focusing on breathing in deeply for a count of four and out for a count of four can really open you up to a more full body experience and much deeper pleasure.
+Whilst it might feel a little unusual at first, focusing on breathing in deeply for a count of four and out for a count of four can really open you up to a more full-body experience and much deeper pleasure.

 And remember – just like in meditation, know that it’s hard to remain present and in awareness.
 You’re going to have distracting thoughts from time to time, and the important thing is to be gentle and compassionate with yourself when it happens.
 If you can just remember to keep coming back to your breath and the sensations in your body, you’re already bringing much more mindfulness and pleasure into your experience.